 Daryl Hall wrote this for his collaborator/girlfriend Sara Allen.
 Her sister, Janna Allen, co-wrote their hit "Kiss On My List."
 Janna died of leukemia in 1993. (thanks, Charles - Charlotte, NC)

 They never got married, but Daryl and Sara were together for about 28 years before they broke up in 2001.
 In Entertainment Weekly October 16, 2009, Hall listed this as one of their favorite songs, and explained: "That was a postcard to Sara Allen, who was my partner for many, many years, a 'having a great time, wish you were here' kind of thing.
 I cannot tell you how many girls have told me they were named for it!"

-The album's cover photo by Mick Jagger's makeup designer Pierre LaRoche, a glitzy shot of Hall and Oates in heavy makeup captured the eye.
-John Oates explained in Nick Tosches' biography Dangerous Dances
+The album's cover photo by Mick Jagger's makeup designer Pierre LaRoche is a glitzy shot of Hall and Oates in heavy makeup.
+John Oates talked about the eye-catching image in Nick Tosches' biography Dangerous Dances

 David Bowie said that LaRoche was the best makeup artist he ever worked with.

 According to Barry Rudolph, who was an engineer on the session, Hall sang his vocal live with the band.
 The only edit they made was to punch in over the word "Sara" in the beginning of the second chorus.
 With the backing vocals, Hall was trying to get them to sound like the Doo-Wop group The Dells.